apehex/jekyll-theme-parallelism/README.md

 > **Customizable**: theme colors, menu, social items can be changed from a central config file

+> **Vector images**: the theme images are vectorized, render smoothly on any display and can be dynamically styled

 > **GDPR ready**: bundled with a cookie consent plugin and a boilerplate privacy policy compliant with GDPR

 > **SEO ready**: sitemap, robots.txt and tags are automatically generated for the website